EndPointCorp/end-point-blog/2011/07/22/rails-optimization-advanced-techniques.html.md

   things.execute!
 ```

 - **things** is my Sunspot/Solr object.
 I build an array of the Solr result set items and  record the total number of things found.
-A hash that contains an array of "things" and a total count is my serializable cacheable object.
+A hash that contains an array of “things” and a total count is my serializable cacheable object.

 ```ruby
   t = things.hits.inject([]) { |arr, h| arr.push(h.result); arr }